rahmaaroua/finance-gpt/README.md

 - **Frontend:** Vanilla JavaScript, HTML5, CSS3
 - **Features:** Server-Sent Events for streaming, conversation history management

-## 📝 License

-MIT License - feel free to use this project for learning and development.

----

 *Built with ❤️ for better financial decision making*